Student Academic Honesty

 Option 2: The student denies the alleged academic dishonesty:

 Student: The student’s denial constitutes a request for a formal review of the allegations through the college’s student conduct system.
 See second-level review.

 Instructor: The instructor should not assign a grade until the second level review is completed.
 If final grades become due before the second level review is completed, a grade of incomplete (I) should be assigned.

 - Completion of Faculty Report of Suspected Academic Dishonesty:

 Whatever the outcome of the initial discussion, the instructor must complete within three business days whether or not classes are in session (excluding weekends and holidays) a Faculty Report of Suspected Academic Dishonesty Form.
 This form is to be submitted online through the faculty member’s MyPlattsburgh Portal page.
 The form will be under the “Faculty Services” tab in the “Student Information” section.
-The form will be sent automatically to the Dean of Students Office once the submit button is pressed.
+The form will be sent automatically to the student conduct office once the submit button is pressed.
 A link to the MyPlattsburgh login page is provided above.
-If the Dean of Students Office finds that a Report of Suspected Academic Dishonesty for a previous allegation is on file for the student, the student’s record of academic honesty will be reviewed by the dean of the faculty where the course was held or the incident occurred, in conjunction with the Dean of Students, the dean of the faculty of the student’s major, and the chief student affairs officer or designee, and sanctions in addition to any specified or recommended by the instructor may be set.
-See Second Level Review.
+If the student conduct office finds that a Report of Suspected Academic Dishonesty for a previous allegation is on file for the student, the student’s record of academic honesty will be reviewed by the dean of the faculty where the course was held or the incident occurred, in conjunction with the director of student conduct, the dean of the faculty of the student’s major, and the chief student affairs officer or designee, and sanctions in addition to any specified or recommended by the instructor may be set.
+See second-level review.

 These procedures replace College Regulations Concerning Cheating, Faculty Senate Action 161 (Nov.
 1979).